nayfin/tft-library/README.md

   styleUrls: ['./dynamic-form.component.scss']
 })
 export class DynamicFormComponent implements OnInit {
-  // configuration object used to build out form
+  // the config holds an array of configurations for the fields you want to create
   config: FormConfig = {
-    controlType: 'group',
+    controlType: ControlType.GROUP,
     controlName: 'myForm',
-    // the fields array holds an array of configurations for the fields you want to create, including nested form group configs
     fields: [
+      // a basic input field in the form with the following configuration {
+        controlType: ControlType.INPUT,
+        label: 'Favorite Band',
+        controlName: 'favoriteBand',
+        placeholder: 'Favorite band',
+      },
+      // a form array of form groups
       {
+        controlType: ControlType.GROUP_LIST,
+        label: 'Test Form Array',
+        controlName: 'testFormArray',
+        itemLabelBuilder: (index: number) => {
+          return `This is item number ${index}`;
+        },
+        itemConfig: {
+          controlType: ControlType.GROUP,
+          controlName: 'arrayGroup',
+          fields: [
+            // configuration will create an input field in the form with the following configuration {
               controlType: ControlType.INPUT,
+              label: 'Nested text input',
+              controlName: 'arrayGroupInput',
+              placeholder: 'Tell us about yourself...',

+            },
+            {
+              controlType: ControlType.INPUT,
+              label: 'Nested number input',
+              inputType: 'number',

+              controlName: 'arrayGroupNumber',
+              placeholder: 'How many?',

+            },
+          ]
+        },
+      },
+      {
+        controlType: ControlType.GROUP,
+        controlName: 'testNestedGroup',
+        fields: [
+          {
+            controlType: ControlType.INPUT,
-        label: 'First name',
+            label: 'Nested input',
+            controlName: 'nestedInput',
+            placeholder: 'Favorite band',

+          },
+          {
+            controlType: ControlType.INPUT,
+            label: 'test input number',
-        inputType: 'text',
+            inputType: 'number',
             controlName: 'firstName',
             placeholder: 'Enter your first name',
             classes: [],
-        flexLayoutConfig: {fxFlex: 40},
             validators: [Validators.required],
           },
-      // an input with conditional display logic
+          // another input with conditional display logic
           // the showField parameter takes a function that that returns an observable that resolve to a boolean
+          // expects form of type FormGroup as its first parameter and an optional configuration object as arguments
+          // ( form: FormGroup, config?: any ) => Observable<boolean>
           // you get the observable from form.get('someControlName').valueChanges
-      // as demonstrated in this.firstnameIsNotBlank defined below {
+          // as demonstrated in this.firstnameIsNotBlank implemented below the class constructor {
             controlType: ControlType.INPUT,
             label: 'Last name',
             controlName: 'lastName',
             placeholder: 'Enter your last name',
-        flexLayoutConfig: {fxFlex: 40},
+            // note that because function doesn't require a displayConfig, control config doesn't have a displayConfig prop
             showField: this.firstNameIsNotBlank
           },
-      {
-        controlType: ControlType.GROUP,
-        controlName: 'nestedGroup',
-        fields: [
-          {
-            controlType: 'input',
-            label: 'Nested input',
-            controlName: 'nestedInput',
-            placeholder: 'Favorite band',
-            flexLayoutConfig: {fxFlex: 40},
-          }
         ],
       },
       {
         controlType: ControlType.SELECT,
-        label: 'Select with options passed in as an array',
-        controlName: 'isSmokerArray',
-        flexLayoutConfig: {fxFlex: 40},
-        placeholder: 'Have you smoked in the last six months',
-        options: [
-          {label: 'YES', value: 'yes'},
-          {label: 'NO',  value: 'no'}
-        ]
-      },
-      {
-        controlType: ControlType.SELECT,
         label: 'Select with options passed in as observable',
         controlName: 'isSmokerObservable',
-        flexLayoutConfig: {fxFlex: 40},
-        placeholder: 'Have you smoked in the last six months', options$: of([
+        placeholder: 'Have you smoked in the last six months',
+        // use the options$ parameter to easily tie to app state with an Obserbable options$: of([
-          {label: 'Yes', value: 'yes'},
+          { label: 'Yes', value: 'yes' },
-          {label: 'No', value: 'no'}
+          { label: 'No',  value: 'no'  }
         ])
       },
       {
         controlType: ControlType.SELECT,
         label: 'Select with options passed in by a function that returns a promise that resolves to an array',
-        controlName: 'isSmokerPromis',
+        controlName: 'isSmokerPromise',
-        flexLayoutConfig: {fxFlex: 40},
-        placeholder: 'Have you smoked in the last six months',
+        classes: [], // TODO: configure class to highlight correct answer
+        placeholder: 'What is best',
+        // pass a function that resolves a promise in order to do asynchronous things, like fetch data from an endpoint
         optionsCallback: () => {
           return new Promise( (resolve, reject) => {
+            // make an http request here
             setTimeout( () => {
               resolve([
+                {label: 'BLUE',     value: false } ,
-                {label: 'Yes', value: 'yes'},
+                {label: 'DR. DOG',  value: true  },
-                {label: 'No', value: 'no'}
+                {label: 'GOLD',     value: false }
               ]);
             }, 5000);
           });
         }
       },
+      {
+        controlType: ControlType.SELECT,
+        label: 'Select with options passed in as an array',
+        controlName: 'isSmokerArray',
+        placeholder: 'Have you smoked in the last six months',
+        // or just pass in a simple array of options
+        options: [
+          {label: 'YES', value: 'yes'},
+          {label: 'NO',  value: 'no'}
+        ]
+      },

       // this control only shows when 'isSmoker' control has value of 'yes'
-      // it uses a helper function, watchControlForValues from the ConditionalFieldsService to simplify process of checking form fields for values
+      // it uses a helper function, watchControlForValues from the ConditionalFieldsService to {
-      {
         controlType: ControlType.INPUT,
         inputType: 'number',
         label: 'Smoking Regularity',
         controlName: 'smokingRegularity',
         placeholder: 'Packs per week',
-        flexLayoutConfig: {fxFlex: 40},
         // showField again but this time using a helper function from the conditionalFields service
         // this expects a form: FormGroup and config that descibes what control to watch
         showField: this.conditionalFields.watchControlForValues,